-- ✓ To start the year right, the Rice Engineering and Mechanization Division (REMD) held a planning and evaluation workshop from January 8 to 10 at PhilRice in Nueva Ecija.
-The REMD... - X Invited representatives from ADMP, AMTEC, and FSSRI provided a larger perspective on these issues confronting REMD.
+- ✓ To start the year right, the Rice Engineering and Mechanization Division (REMD) held a planning and evaluation workshop on January 8 to 10 at PhilRice Nueva Ecija.
+The REMD.... - Invited representatives from ADMP, AMTEC, and FSSRI provided a larger perspective on issues confronting REMD.

-Preceding sentences should spell out what AMDP, AMTEC, CEAT, IRRI, and FSSRI stand for.
+Preceding sentences spell out what AMDP, AMTEC, and FSSRI.
 But if the institution is mentioned only once, do not abbreviate.

-Unless an abbreviation or acronym is so familiar that it is used more often than the full form (e.g., DA, NFA, GR), or unless the full form would provide little illumination (eg, DNA) write the words in full on first appearance: thus, Department of Agriculture.
+Unless an abbreviation or acronym is so familiar that it is used more often than the full form (eg, DA, DSR, GR), or unless the full form would provide little illumination (eg, DNA) write the words in full on first appearance: thus, Department of Agriculture.
 After the first mention, try not to repeat the abbreviation too often; so write the department rather than DA.
-A page riddled with capital letters does not look good.
+A page full of capital letters does not look good.

-If an abbreviation can be pronounced (eg, PhilRice, KOPIA, IRRI), it does not generally require the definite article.
-Other organizations, except companies, are best preceded by the (the DENR, the ADB).
+If an abbreviation can be pronounced (eg, PhilRice, KOPIA, PHilMech), it does not generally require the definite article.
+Other organizations, except companies, are best be preceded by the (the DENR, the ADB).